 Got your eye on an item, but can't afford it right now?
 Or is there an item that you buy all the time and don't want to have to keep searching for it every time you want to buy it?
 Add an item to a Wish List and keep track of it!

 There are many competitors to Amazon out there, all with their own unique spin on the online marketplace.
 One of the largest is eBay.com, the online auction website where buyers can bid on the items offered to purchase at prices often well below retail.
-Overstock.com is another alternative to Amazon, which began as a marketplace to sell surplus goods from failed ecommerce websites.
+Overstock.com is another popular alternative, which began as a marketplace to sell surplus goods from failed ecommerce websites.
 NewEgg.com is another well-known Amazon competitor, but it specializes in offering the best deals on electronics.
-There’s also AliExpress.com, which allows Chinese manufacturers to sell their products internationally, with no middle-man, for unbelievably low prices.
+Learn much more about all of these competitors in this detailed article.

-In the rest of our Amazon course, we'll show you how to set up an Amazon account and how to start buying on Amazon!
-This includes tricks like how to search for items on Amazon, how to track an order, and how to put together an Amazon Wish List.
-We'll also go over things like how to return Amazon orders that you have an issue with, as well as how to trade in items to Amazon for store credit.
+In the rest of our Amazon course, we'll show you how to set up an account and how to start making purchases!
+This includes tricks like how to search for items, how to track an order, and how to put together an Amazon Wish List.
+We'll also go over things like how to return orders that you have an issue with, as well as how to trade in items for store credit.
 Take some of the legwork -- and guesswork -- out of shopping by joining Amazon today!